awslabs/aws-sap-automation/abapsdk/README.md

 ## Run standalone

-To run the script standalone, simply execute the following command:
+To run the script standalone, simply execute the following command locally:

 Initialization
 ```bash